GJuice51/minesweeper/README.md

 > `make`.

-Type down
+to build the executable for the game.
+Type

 > `./minesweeper`

-to start playing the game in easy mode.
+to start playing in easy mode.
 You can attach the `-medium` and `-hard` flags to play harder modes as well.

 To uncover a cell, simply type its coordinates shown along the sides such as